-In 2017, a new bid round (the 11th bid round) for upstream licenses is expected to be organized by NAMR, whereby approximately 28 new petroleum blocks will be offered, both onshore (22 perimeters) and offshore (6 perimeters in the Black Sear).
-The public bid will be launched following the amendment of the fiscal regime.
+In 2017, a new bid round (the 11th bid round) for upstream licenses is expected to be organized by NAMR, whereby approximately 28 new petroleum blocks will be offered, both onshore (22 perimeters) and offshore (6 perimeters in the Black Sea).
+The public bid is expected to be launched in the near future.